acheewakarn/deepfake-detection/README.md

 #### /notebooks
 This directory contains Python notebook used for preprocessing data as well as all the variations of models we created.
   - data-extraction.ipynb: This notebook is used to extract/preprocess data from Kaggle Deepfake Detection Challenge.
   - models: They are all almost identical with slight variations.
-The model that we had the most success with is v2 which is discussed in our paper.
+The model that we had the most success with is v4 which is discussed in our paper.
 To find the training results for notebook v[1-6] look in the /results directory.
+When training model v1 we only had 1000 data points and had a much smaller primary dense layer.

 #### /results
 Each model notebook corresponds to a results subdirectory.
 Inside of each directory you will find 2 files: